 Though opting for a dedicated restaurant mobile app development seems to be cost-intensive, it has been profitable to numerous restaurants and kitchens.
 The most significant advantages are total control on profits and customer experience.

-Beyond these obvious benefits, having a dedicated restaurant app helps in fostering customer loyalty, focussing on location-based marketing, and managing table reservations, refunds, feedback, etc. Though it takes more time in development and incurs an ongoing cost for backend support, it is a more profitable option for midsize and large food businesses in the longer term.
+Beyond these obvious benefits, having a dedicated online food delivery application developed by a leading restaurant app development company helps in fostering customer loyalty, focussing on location-based marketing, and managing table reservations, refunds, feedback, etc. Though it takes more time in development and incurs an ongoing cost for backend support, it is a more profitable option for midsize and large food businesses in the longer term.

 However, owners reported maximum ROI when they used both third party and self-managed apps.
 Just like all leading brands have their own online stores yet offer purchase through marketplaces like Amazon.com.
 It is because the kind of visibility that comes with a third-party app like Uber Eats is difficult to match with a limited marketing budget.